28 Proven Ways to Get a Work Promotion Without Asking

 Most well-paid jobs require certain technical skills.
 Whether you work as I.T. technical support, a trainee accountant, or in sales, mastering your job is a must for promotion.

 Most teams are organized into a function.
 If, for example, that function is sales and the next promotion is to the sales team leader for a region or channel, you need to demonstrate that you have sales mastery.
-You need to demonstrate a track record of hitting sales targets and keeping customers happy.
+You must demonstrate a track record of hitting sales targets and keeping customers happy.

 10. Take The Tough Jobs